PlaceOS/driver-spec-runner/README.md

 ## Development

-To test the spec runner is working: `./test`
+To test the spec runner: `./test`

-[See here](frontend/README.md) for further detail on the developing the interface.
+[See here](frontend/README.md) for further detail on developing the interface.

 To spin up the test harness in your browser, follow [the steps here](https://github.com/PlaceOS/drivers#development).